 I looked at all those varied berries and knew there was really only one thing to make.
 My Summer Berry Tart.
 It is the perfect way to highlight these little jewels, and it is deceptively easy.
 But the visual makes you think that there must be so much more to this lovely dessert.
 Trust me, this is a dessert that anyone can make.

 It’s really a pressed oatmeal crumble crust that is baked off first.
 Then a blueberry compote it cooked off on the stove top and spread over the cooled tart shell.
 And then the best of the best berries are gently pressed into the warm blueberry ‘jam’.
 That’s it!!
-See, now you’re thinking, Jen’s not that impressive after all!!
+See, now you’re thinking, Jen’s not that an impressive feat after all!!

 It’s not overly sweet- I like my desserts this way, especially when fruit is the star.
 I want to taste the fruit, not sugar.
 ‘Cuz then everything really tastes the same, and then what’s the point?
 Serve it with flavoured whipped cream or creme fraiche.